bsakbar/data-structures/Final_Assignments/README.md

         ProjectionExpression : "weather, colors"
  }
  ```
  - I used p5.js for the final visualization, I decided to include the colors, weather description and the temperature.
- (example of how colors are